GYNECOMASTIA (ENLARGED MALE BREASTS)

 What is the postoperative care required after surgery?

-When done under local anesthesia, patients are able to move about soon after surgery.
-We advise our patients to take lot of rest during the initial 3 days.
+When done under local anesthesia, patients can move about soon after surgery.
+We advise our patients to take a lot of rest during the initial 3 days.
 Patients can move about.
-Rest during the initial days helps minimise the chances of any reactionary haemorrhage (bleeding that happensd during the intital 2 to 3 days) at the operated site.
-Patients can take a shower from the second postoperative day.
+Rest during the initial days helps minimize the chances of any reactionary hemorrhage (bleeding that happens during the initial 2 to 3 days) at the operated site.
+Patients can take a shower on the second postoperative day.
 The wounds are covered with a small dressing, and the pressure garment is worn over it.
 The garment is worn continuously for the first 2 weeks and at night for the next 2 weeks.
 Patients can return to light work, after 2 weeks.
 We usually remove the areolar sutures at 2 weeks.
 Individuals can resume heavy exercise one month after the surgery.
+There are no restrictions for any activities after a month.

 What are the changes usually associated with normal healing?

 Any type of surgery is associated with swelling at the operated sites.
-This is normal.
-Some of the patients tend to have more bruising thasn others. .
+This is a normal occurrence.
+Some of the patients tend to have more bruising than others.
 This usually subsides without any intervention.
 Application of cold helps in earlier resolution of the bruising.
 The swelling at the operated site reduces with time.
-It usually takes approximately 3 months to settle on the sides of the chest.
+It usually takes approximately 3 months for the swelling to settle on the sides of the chest.
 The swelling may not resolve uniformly over the operated site.
 This may lead to areas of intervening firmness separated by relatively softer areas temporarily.
-However, it settles over the course of next few weeks without any intervention.
+However, it settles over the next few weeks without any intervention.

 What are the complications associated with gynecomastia correction?